Skip to main content

 Have a question about concussions or how to get help?

-The compassionate and knowledgeable experts at the National Brain Injury Information Center are here to help.
+If you need immediate help, the compassionate and knowledgeable experts at the National Brain Injury Information Center are here to help.
 Call 1-800-444-6443 or send us a secure message now and we’ll help you get connected with local resources in your area.

 Do you think you have a concussion?